jeanho1/tuanavu.github.io/_posts/2016-10-22-books-review-python-machine-learning.md

         - 1 & \mbox{otherwise }
     \end{array}
 \right.
-$.
+$$.

 <div class='post image'>
   <img src='/post_images/2016-10-22-books-review-python-machine-learning/Screen Shot 2016-10-22 at 9.50.14 PM.png'>
 </div>

 - __[Adaptive Linear Neuron](https://en.wikipedia.org/wiki/ADALINE)__
     - The key difference between the Adaline rule (also known as the Widrow-Hoff rule) and Rosenblatt's perceptron is that the weights are updated based on a linear activation function rather than a unit step function like in the perceptron.
-In Adaline, this linear activation function $\phi (z)$ is simply the identity function of the net input so that $\phi(w^Tx)= w^Tx$.
+In Adaline, this linear activation function $\phi (z)$ is simply the identity function of the net input so that $$\phi(w^Tx)= w^Tx$$.
     - While the linear activation function is used for learning the weights, a quantizer, which is similar to the unit step function that we have seen before, can then be used to predict the class labels.

 <div class='post image'>